 The first six months of my recovery were one of the hardest things I’ve ever gone through, it was a purging of all that I had known to date, a falling away of all my crutches and quick fixes.
 It was a dark and lonely time and just as I thought that perhaps I couldn’t take it anymore, it started to get easier.
 I started to like myself more, I no longer felt gripped by feelings of shame, I quit my substance addictions and I stopped looking to others for my sense of self-worth.
 I was learning to become my own best friend and learning to respect myself.

 I remember well my therapist telling me that people in recovery are often the healthiest people you’ll ever meet and now nearly five years into my own recovery, I think I know what he meant.
-Just as Tolle says, if addiction arises from an unconscious removal to face and move through your own pain then surely it follows that overcoming addiction means the conscious decision to face and move through your own pain.
+Just as Tolle says, if addiction arises from an unconscious refusal to face and move through your own pain then surely it follows that overcoming addiction means the conscious decision to face and move through your own pain.

 Overcoming addictions is hard.
 It requires that you dig deep on your courage and face fear and shame with love.
 Love for yourself and love for your incredible journey.
 If I could go back in time and change everything, would I?
 Absolutely not.
 Going through my journey as an addict was the best thing that ever happened to me.
 How about you?
 I’d love to hear in the comments below about your experiences with addiction.